 - Become frugal now.
 Learn how to pinch a penny until Abe screams for help!
 Whatever money you have in savings will last a lot longer if you do.

 - Consider investing in precious metals.
 No, you can’t eat gold or silver, but precious metals have always been of value.

 - Don’t count on bartering as a lifestyle.
 Remember that for a barter exchange to be successful, you must have what the other person wants or needs.
 What if all you have are airplane bottles of whiskey, and I’m a non-drinker?
 Do you really think I will trade my food or medical supplies for your booze?
 There’s definitely a place for bartering, but too many people see it as the solution rather than a possible option.

 - Stay up to date with dental and medical issues.
 Drastic changes to our health care system have already happened, with more to come.
 If our economy continues its downward slide, only the very wealthy and well-connected will be able to have top-notch medical care on demand.
 If you’ve been putting off the annual physical, surgery, or any other procedure, it’s time to make the call, set the appointment, and take care of it.

 - Get in shape.
 Not the most popular of survival topics, but if you are at a healthy weight and in average to above-average shape, you’ve already improved your health, making medical issues less likely.

 The worst part about an economic collapse is the unfairness of it all, and that brings me to my final and most important tip.
 Guard your mind and your heart against bitterness and anger.
-Most of the recently unemployed are there through no fault of their own.
-Hundreds of thousands of hard working, responsible Americans have lost homes and property because of decisions made by those in government, finance, and business who continue to live in luxury.
+Hundreds of thousands of hard-working, responsible Americans have lost homes and property because of monetary policy made by those in government, finance, and business who continue to live in luxury.